Woutuuur/radar-mod-minecraft/README.md

 Block|Description
 -------|---------
+Basic Radar|Emits a redstone signal when there are players in a 3 chunk radius<br>Right click to add yourself to the whitelist
-Basic Radar|Detect players in a 3 chunk radius Advanced Radar|Detect players in a 10 chunk radius
+Advanced Radar|Emits a redstone signal when there are players in a 10 chunk radius<br>Right click to add yourself to the whitelist

 <br>